descope-sample-apps/angular-sample-app/README.md

 3. Setup environment variables:

-* Create a `environment.ts` file at the root of the project.
+* Use the `environment.ts.example` file, located in `/src/environments/environment.ts.example`, and change the name to `environment.ts`.

 * Fill in the variable `descopeProjectId` with your Project ID from [Project Settings](https://app.descope.com/settings/project) in the Console.

 ```javascript